DevExpress/testcafe/docs/articles/documentation/reference/test-api/test/before.md

 If a test runs in several browsers, the hook is executed in each browser.

-When the hook runs, the tested webpage has been loaded, so that you can use [test actions](../../../guides/basic-guides/interact-with-the-page.md) and other test run API inside the hook.
+When the hook runs, the tested webpage is loaded, so that you can use [test actions](../../../guides/basic-guides/interact-with-the-page.md) and other test run API inside the hook.

 > If `test.before` is specified, it overrides the corresponding
 > [fixture.before](../fixture/before.md), so that the latter is not executed.